WilliamLoy/rackspace-how-to-new/content/exchange/microsoft-exchange-storage-maintenance-and-best-practices.md

      1. Move an unwanted message to **Deleted Items**
      2. The message has been moved to the **Deleted Items** folder.
 Delete the message from **Deleted Items**.
      3. The message no longer counts toward the mailbox storage.
-If you need to recover a message that you deleted from **Deleted Items** see [Recover deleted email in Webmail](/how-to/recover-deleted-email-in-webmail/).
+If you need to recover a message that you deleted from **Deleted Items** right-click the **Deleted Items** folder and select **Recover Deleted Items**.

      Warning: Messages purged from the **Deleted Items** folder can be recovered for up to 14 days after deletion.
 14 days after deletion the message cannot be recovered.